Navan, Ontario

 Navan is a community in Orléans South-Navan Ward in Ottawa, Ontario, Canada.
+It is located 25 km east of downtown Ottawa and the centre of the town is Colonial Road (Ottawa Road #28) and Trim Road.
 It is located southeast of the suburban community of Orleans.
-Before its amalgamation with the city in 2001, Navan was within the City of Cumberland.
-It was named after the town of Navan in Ireland.
+About 1,864 people live in the vicinity of Navan as of 2021.